run2bizdocs/documentation/en-us/docs/4biz-helium/processes/continuity/use/register-service-continuity.md

 ### Requirements and Strategy

 In the requirements and strategy phase, set the fields for the tabs Vital Functions, Business Impact Analysis, Risk Assessment and IT Service Continuity.

+Choose the service on the list of service by criticality, than, choose the viatal function.

 **Vital Functions**